JamieAlbertelli/FinTwit/README.md

 #### Currently pursuing
 - Complete program to run seamlessly without need for human program editing.

-     - Migrate pathing libraries from os to pathlib ✓
+     - Migrate pathing libraries from os to pathlib (Done tweetExtraction.py)
      - Automate path creation

 - Implement a GUI to take values for search time, dates, number of tweets.